 If they do collide with a smaller vehicle, they are more likely to do substantial damage to that smaller vehicle.
-So if you have a driver who is less aware of the need for increased braking times, having a larger vehicle could be a problem.
+So if you are less aware of increasing braking times, having a bigger car could be an issue.
 Being in a smaller vehicle that collides with a bigger vehicle, however, can also be unsafe, since the smaller vehicle will absorb most of the impact.

-When a car crashes into a solid barrier, the outcome depends in part on the size of the front end.
-If one car’s front end is long enough to crush twice as much as another car’s in a barrier crash at the same speed, its restrained occupants will experience half as much force as the people in the smaller car because it takes them twice as long to stop.
+When a car collides into a solid barrier, the result depends in part on the size of the front end of the vehicle.
+If your car’s front end is big enough to crush twice as much as the other car’s in a barrier collision at the same speed, its secured passengers will experience half of the force as the people in the smaller car.
+It takes them twice as long to stop.

 Age of Vehicle